jkeohan/bonus_lectures/redux/intro-to-redux.md

 #### Store

 The store is the single source of truth for our in a program.
-The store encapsulates not only the data in the program, but also controls the flow of program data using `actions` and `reducers`
+The store encapsulates not only the data in the program, but also manages any updates using `actions` and `reducers`

 #### Actions